AlligatorrA/ProfitAndLoss/README.md

 # ProfitAndLoss
- fun with triangle in pure javaScript neoG. mark14
+ Profit and Loss in pure javaScript neoG. mark14

+ It will tell you How much Profit and Loss You have made in absolute value and in Percentage value